pickettd/slack-oregon-trail/readme.md

 This project is a fork the JS version of Oregon Trail from https://github.com/chairmanmow/synchro_trail and adapted for Slackbot play using https://github.com/howdyai/botkit.
 You can use the Heroku Deploy button to run the bot for your Slack team.
 Once you have the Heroku app deployed for the bot, setup a new bot user in your Slack team, and set the Heroku app's `token` environment variable to match the access token provided by Slack for the new bot you created.

+Once the bot is on your team, players can start a game by using Direct Message or Direct Mention with the bot and sending the message `oregontime`.

 Here's information about Botkit:

 # [Botkit](http://howdy.ai/botkit) - Building Blocks for Building Bots